maptv/decalendar/docs/decalendar.md

 The Gregorian calendar leap day represents a threshold in finding the day number equivalents of Gregorian calendar dates.
 If a Gregorian calendar date is below the threshold, we can count on its positive day number to always stay the same, but its negative day number will differ between common years and leap years.
 Conversely, if a Gregorian calendar date is above the threshold, its positive day number will vary between common years and leap years while its negative day number will always remain constant.
 In other words, day numbers greater than -307 and less than 59 (-307 < d < 59) are always synonymous with their corresponding Gregorian calendar dates.
 Numbers below the threshold (-366 <= d <= -307) will decrease by 1 day in leap years, while numbers above the threshold (59 <= d <= 365) will increase by 1 day in leap years.

 Valentine's Day and Christmas are on opposite sides of the Gregorian calendar leap day threshold and thus can serve as opposing examples of the leap year variation in the day numbers of Gregorian calendar dates.
 The positive day number of Valentine's Day (`Day 44`) and the negative day number of Christmas (`Day -7`) never change, but their respective negative day numbers are `Day -321` and `Day 358` in common years and `Day -322` and `Day 359` in leap years.
-To be clear, we only have to deal with the Gregorian calendar leap day when we are working with Gregorian calendar dates.
-Since the `Decalendar` leap day is at the end of the year and everything resets after the end of each year, `Decalendar` leap days do not affect the positive day numbers of any other `Decalendar` days.

 If we do not want to bother with accounting for the Gregorian calendar leap day, we can add an asterisk (`*`) after the day number to mean: if it is a leap year, add 1 to this day number if it is greater than 58 or subtract 1 from it if it less than -306.
 Whether these instructions are carried out depends on the recipient, who could simply ignore them.
 The recipient could decide that staying faithful to the Gregorian calendar exactly is not important to them.
 For example, if someone's birthday is after the threshold, they might prefer to celebrate their birthday on the same day number every year instead of incrementing their birthday day number during leap years to avoid celebrating their birthday a day earlier than in the Gregorian calendar.
 Essentially, if we are not required to match the Gregorian calendar exactly, we can get forget about the asterisks and just use the `.y` numbers as they are without thinking about whether the current year is a leap year or not.